 Computed Tomography Lung

-Computed Tomography (CT) is an advanced imaging system that uses a combination of X-rays and computer technology to produce comprehensive images of your lungs.
+Computed tomography (CT) is an advanced imaging system that uses a combination of X-rays and computer technology to produce comprehensive images of specific areas of your lungs.
 CT scans give a much more detailed picture than regular X-rays and can identify many conditions that may escape detection on other imaging tests.

 - signs of infection